cirruslabs-io/suits/mobile-trigerring-ice-alert.md

 ## Step 3 : Receiving Alert

-1. In moblie user will receive an alert notification in the notification bar along with an alarm, to notify the user regarding the medical emergency.
+1. In mobile user will receive an alert notification in the notification bar along with an alarm, to notify the user regarding the medical emergency.

 ![Logo1](./images/mobile/ice-alert/ICE7.jpg)